California

 Mobile notaries will prioritize your schedule, offering flexibility and efficiency in notarizing your documents.
 To avail yourself of mobile notarization services:

 • Documents: Print out your documents.
 It’s essential not to sign the document until you’re in the presence of the notary.
 No printer?
-Let the mobile notary take care of the printing for you and bring the documents to your appointment.
+Let the mobile notary handle the printing for you and bring the documents to your appointment.

-• Scheduling the Signing Appointment: The flexibility of using a mobile notary service allows you to choose the time and location for your signing.
+• Scheduling the Signing Appointment: The flexibility of a mobile notary service lets you choose the time and location for your signing.
 Provide all necessary details required to complete the signing when booking with the notary.
-Confirm the fee that will be due to the notary and what forms of payment will be accepted.
+Confirm the fee due to the notary and the forms of payment accepted.

 • Signing Process: The notary will meet you at the agreed time and place.
-They will verify your identity through the use of government issued photo identification.
-You will then sign the document in the presence of the notary, ensuring legal compliance and authenticity.
+They will verify your identity using government-issued photo identification.
+You will then sign the document in the presence of the notary to ensure legal compliance and authenticity.

 • Notarization: Witness as the online notary completes the notarization process.